soumyajeet-xo/OCI-DevOps-Exam-Prep-Notes/Notes.md

 - **Containerization Concept:**
   - Analogizes containerization with the shipping industry's use of containers for diverse cargo.
-  - Containerization in IT encapsulates software code, dependencies, and configurations for easy deployment.
+  - Containerization in IT is the packaging of software code, dependencies, and configurations for easy deployment.
   - Containerization packages application and its environment for deployment.

 - **Advantages Over Virtualization:**